VISION

 VALUES

-Dreams strengthen the spiritual seeker and houses of worship, nurture personal and spiritual growth, and empower communities –values of modern Judaism.
-JASD aims to re-instill appreciation of dreams to synagogue services and individual and communal Jewish life by teaching about the power of dreams in all aspects of daily life.
+Dreams strengthen the spiritual seeker and houses of worship, nurturing personal and spiritual growth, and empowering communities.
+JASD aims to re-instill appreciation of dreams in synagogue services and individual and communal Jewish life by teaching about the power of dreams in all aspects of daily life.

 EMBRACING DREAM AWARENESS

-We explore the potency of Jewish and interfaith communities sharing dreams, and draw upon the positive insights and actions flowing from attention to our dreams.
+We embrace Jewish and other faith (or no faith) communities, sharing dreams and drawing upon the positive insights and actions that flow from attending to our dreams.

-JASD programs and publications dispel the notion propagated in traditional texts that it is mostly men, prophets, and royalty who receive Divine guidance and recognize Divine will.
-JASD will teach how the sage wisdom of dreams is available to each and every person.
-Dreams enable all of us to expand our potential, experience spiritual growth, and foster the common good through the guiding, protective, healing, and transformative powers of dreams.
+JASD programs and publications dispel the notion propagated in traditional texts it is mostly men, prophets, and royalty who receive Divine guidance and recognize Divine will.
+JASD teaches how the sage wisdom of dreams is available to each and every person.
+Dreams enable all of us to expand our potential, experience spiritual growth.
+We foster the common good through the guiding, protective, healing, and transformative powers of dreams.

 PROGRAMS